Displaying present location in the site.

 1. Promotion of employee understanding of the latest developments in global human rights

-• For employees of NEC Corporation and subsidiaries in Japan including dispatched workers: Continue to hold online diversity and human rights training.
+• For employees of NEC Corporation and its subsidiaries in Japan (including dispatched workers and contract employees): Continue to hold web-based training on business and human rights.
 Target completion rate: 96%.

 2. Promotion of human rights due diligence